Abdulaziz-MI/movie-island/README.md

 # movie-island

-movie-island Application + React + Bootstrap
+movie-island Application + React + Bootstrap.

 This is a simple movie search project inspired by a tutorial to demonstrate the basics of React framework and its core concepts.

 This project was bootstrapped with Create React App.